diego-garro/tafver-metars/README.md

 tafver download kjfk -y 2020
 ```

 where `-y 2020` its an option and refers to the year 2020.
-Take in count that year must be
+Take in count that the year must be
 older than 2004, only years from 2005 onwards are allowed.
 That's because only this years are
-in databases of Ogimet.com.
+available in databases of Ogimet.com.